-Of all the countries where Greek love flourished, for over a thousand years Japan was probably the one most similar to ancient Greece herself, in that one may say it was widely practised in three ways: at one extreme, in a highly romantic and idealised form (between boys and samurai or monks devoted to bringing out the best in their boys); at the other extreme, boy prostitution was widespread; and in between, as neither idealistic nor commercial, but as a commonplace consequence of the ordinary man and boy's search for physical love.
-Examples follow of all three.
+Of all the countries where Greek love flourished, for over a thousand years Japan was probably the one most similar to ancient Greece herself, in that it was widely practised in a highly romantic and idealised form, between boys and men (monks and later samurai) devoted to bringing out the best in their boys.
+At the same time, open boy prostitution was also widespread, perhaps more so than anywhere.
+In between these extremes, idealistic or commercial, it also of course arose as a commonplace consequence of the ordinary man and boy's search for physical love.
+Examples follow of all these.

 Saikaku's Tales of Samurai Honour (1688), twenty-six tales he had heard illustrating the samurai code of honour, also included three in which Greek love was the main theme, the last of which was A Boy's Beauty Flowers When His Forelock Is Unshaven.

 In The age of the loved boy in traditional Japan detailed analysis by five leading scholars from the primary sources is given on this question essential to understanding the character of Greek love in general.